phatnt95/video-chat-app/README.md

 # VIDEO CHAT APP
-Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet
+Video chat app is a video chat app that makes it easy to groups up with people you want to meet

 # How to run the project?
   1. Clone this repository in your local system.